 Finally, PG&E believes a critical step to fair and equitable rates is the implementation of a fixed charge to recover fixed costs that do not vary with usage.
-Such a charge is permitted by Assembly Bill (AB) 327.
-Work has proceeded on a methodology for developing such a charge in Phase 2 of PG&E's 2017 General Rate Case (GRC) and PG&E, along with the other two large California investor-owned utilities have recently submitted proposals for implementing a fixed charge in the 2018 Rate Design Window (RDW) Proceeding.
+Such a charge is permitted by Assembly Bill (AB) 327.3 Work has proceeded on a methodology for developing such a charge in Phase 2 of PG&E's 2017 General Rate Case (GRC) and PG&E, along with the other two large California investor-owned utilities submitted proposals for implementing such a fixed charge in the 2018 Rate Design Window (RDW) Proceeding.
+These proposals will be heard by the Commission in 2019, in Phase 3 of that proceeding.
 PG&E supports having a fixed monthly charge in residential rates, consistent with rate design policies adopted by public utility regulators around the country and similar to the fixed monthly charges that have been in all of PG&E's non-residential rates for years, as a more cost-based rate design that will spread costs to customers in a more equitable way based on the fixed costs to serve them.